vaginessa/dns-wiki/FAQ.md

 Frequently Asked Questions (FAQ)
 ========

-:warning: This FAQ is designed to answer the most common questions, please take your :watch: to read it before you ask anything. :warning
+:warning: This FAQ is designed to answer the most common questions, please take your :watch: to read it before you ask anything. :warning:

 Index
 -----